 I'm kinda shallow and uninteresting.
 Anything written above grade school level is 'way, 'way over my head.
 During the day, I work my monotonous job, then go home to my lacklustre bungalow and have a drink with my loveable wife of over 30 years.
-That poor woman! she must get restless, suffering day after day, in silence, with her dreary, boring husband, but she loves me too much to say anything.
+The poor woman! she must get restless, suffering day after day, in silence, living with her dreary, boring husband, but she loves me too much to say anything.
 At least, I think she does.
 Even after all these years, I can't tell.
 I wonder sometimes why she hasn't left me for greener pastures.
 Like...
 I never watch anything interesting on TV, other than the news and curling, but she gets first choice of what we watch on TV.
 Sooo...cooking channel, Survivor and Bachelor!
-She likes TV shows with desert islands and younger men in bathing suits...which begs the question: do you think she's contemplating a fling?
+She likes TV shows with desert islands and younger men in bathing suits...this begs the question: do you think she's contemplating a fling?
 Don't answer.
-I have a wild side....I just suppress it.
+I do have a wild side....I just suppress it.
 For example, when the mood strikes, I release the inner gonzo by putting premium gas in my car, then driving around with the sunroof open, playing Herb Alpert and the Tijuana Brass!
 I know, right?
 And in order to keep up with younger men, I'm experimenting with yoga as a route to enlightenment, flexibility and inner peace.
-This weekend, if the weather's nice, I'm gonna go total banzai and vacuum my car.
+This weekend, if the weather's nice, I'll vacuum my car.
 Thoroughly.

 Even More Detail: